maxwellbenton/universal-normalizer/README.md

 # Universal Normalizer

+## Currently Under Development -- Version 1.0.3 will only work with nested JSON data where all related objects have 'id' keys.

+Currently working on
+* Building more robust options for output of complex nested data
+* Adding functionality for unique id key names (i.g. 'username')
+* Error handling
+* Cleaner recursion

 Universal Normalizer is a simple, automatic normalizer of nested JSON data, converting nested arrays and objects into relational data sets.
 Normalization is helpful in situations where you are dealing with nested JSON data from an API, particularly APIs from relational databases.
 Normalizing your data will help you maintain data integrity, preserve data relationships on your frontend, standardize data references in your code and give you some significant performance boosts when handling a lot of data.

 Universal Normalizer will recursively check through any array or object it is given for any nested arrays or objects.
 For each one found, including the top level object or array, the normalizer does the following: